 Traveling & Taking Better Photos with a Fujifilm Instax

 These days photography is so intangible and digital.
 Last year, I started to send framed prints to friends, family and clients.
 It was surprisingly fun and exciting to see my work out in the real world, not just on a screen.
 I wanted to capture that for shoots so I scooped up a Fujifilm instax.
-The fuzzy quality and instant satisfaction also reminded me of the charm I felt with Instagram back in the early days before the algorithm feed ruined all the fun.
+The fuzzy quality and instant satisfaction also reminded me of the charm I felt with Instagram back in the early days before the algorithm squashed so much of the fun out of it.